Charade Movie Review

 - An intriguing plot with mystery and suspense that’s not peripheral to the comedy.

-Charade is often described as “the best Hitchcock film Hitchcock never made.” because it borrows a lot of its style from Hitchcock’s comedy-romance-thrillers like North by Northwest and The Thirty-Nine Steps
+Critics often describe Charade as “the best Hitchcock film Hitchcock never made.” because it borrows a lot of its style from Hitchcock’s comedy-romance-thrillers like North by Northwest and The Thirty-Nine Steps

-Alfred Hitchcock was a master of the comedy-thriller and he said: “For me, suspense doesn’t have any value if it’s not balanced by humour.” which is really interesting because in so many comedy-thrillers the humour seems to detract from the suspense.
-In contrast, Hitchcock felt that comedy could be used to heighten tension, and that sympathetic, witty characters, and ironic and whimsical situations, can make a story suspenseful and funny at the same time.
+Alfred Hitchcock was a master of the comedy-thriller and he said: “For me, suspense doesn’t have any value if it’s not balanced by humour.”
+This is really interesting, because in so many comedy-thrillers the humour seems to detract from the suspense.
+In contrast, Hitchcock felt that comedy could heighten tension, and that sympathetic, witty characters and ironic and whimsical situations can make a story suspenseful and funny at the same time.

-- Mixed up in a plot they don’t understand.
+- A plucky underdog mixed up in a plot they don’t understand.

 - Unsure who they can trust.

-- Using their wits and ingenuity to escape from traps set by the Antagonist.
+- Forced to use their wits and ingenuity to escape from traps set by the Antagonist.

-Hitchcock’s movies also often revolve around a ‘MacGuffin’ – an item that’s of no direct plot relevance, that the characters are all searching for.
-In Charade, the MacGuffin is the stolen money, in North by Northwest and The Thirty-Nine Steps it’s stolen secrets.
+Hitchcock’s movies also often revolve around a MacGuffin – an item that’s of no direct plot relevance, that the characters are all searching for.
+In Charade, the MacGuffin is the stolen money.
+In North by Northwest it’s uranium, and in The Thirty-Nine Steps it’s stolen secrets.

 Charade: My Verdict